n8n-io/n8n-docs/docs/integrations/builtin/credentials/ldap.md

 You can use these credentials to authenticate the following nodes:

 * [LDAP](/integrations/builtin/core-nodes/n8n-nodes-base.ldap/)

 ## Prerequisites

-You will need your LDAP server address, Bind DN for the user to authenticate with, and the password for the user.

-## Using LDAP credentials

-1. Enter your LDAP server address
-2. Enter your port
-3. Enter your binding DN, If you are using Active Directory this may look something like `cn=administrator, cn=Users, dc=n8n, dc=io`
-4. Enter the password for the binding user

-You can find more information below for specific LDAP providers
+Create a server directory using Lightweight Directory Access Protocol (LDAP).

+Some common LDAP providers include:

 * [Jumpcloud](https://jumpcloud.com/blog/how-to-connect-your-application-to-ldap){:target=_blank .external-link}
 * [Azure ADDS](https://learn.microsoft.com/en-us/azure/active-directory-domain-services/tutorial-configure-ldaps){:target=_blank .external-link}
 * [Okta](https://help.okta.com/en-us/Content/Topics/Directory/LDAP-interface-connection-settings.htm){:target=_blank .external-link}

+## Supported authentication methods

+- LDAP server details

+## Related resources

+Refer to your LDAP provider's own documentation for detailed information.

+For general LDAP information, refer to [Basic LDAP concepts](https://ldap.com/basic-ldap-concepts/){:target=_blank .external-link} for a basic overview and [The LDAP Bind Operation](https://ldap.com/the-ldap-bind-operation/){:target=_blank .external-link} for information on how the bind operation and authentication work.

+## Using LDAP server details

+To configure this credential, you'll need:

+- The **LDAP Server Address**: Use the IP address or domain of your LDAP server.
+- The **LDAP Server Port**: Use the number of the port used to connect to the LDAP server.
+- The **Binding DN**: Use the Binding Distinguished Name (Bind DN) for your LDAP server.
+This is the user account the credential should log in as.
+If you're using Active Directory, this may look something like `cn=administrator, cn=Users, dc=n8n, dc=io`.
+Refer to your LDAP provider's documentation for more information on identifying this DN and the related password.
+- The **Binding Password**: Use the password for the **Binding DN** user.
+- Select the **Connection Security**: Options include:
+    - `None`
+    - `TLS`
+    - `STARTTLS`
+- _Optional:_ Enter a numeric value in seconds to set a **Connection Timeout**.